tjfontaine/cloudnative/events/2019/2019-05-20 - KubeCon 2019 Barcelona/agenda.md

 Jonathan Girven

-## 15:25pm - 15:40pm Considerations when adopting Cloud based Enterprise Container Platforms
+## 15:25pm - 15:40pm Considerations when Adopting Cloud Based Enterprise Container Platforms

 Cloud based Enterprise Container Platforms go beyond Kubernetes, to provide enterprises with a complete, integrated and open way to transform and modernize